horizon3d/threads/README.md

 It is also an exercise to improve myself.

 The library is published with The MIT License (MIT).
-You can use it without any copyright.
+you can use it without any copyright about it.
-However, if you decide to use it in your project, I'd like you can name my name(tynia) in it.
+I'd like you will leave my name(tynia) in your project, which you use the [**thread**](https://github.com/tynia/threads) in it.

 ---
 The threads library contains several modules includeing: